skt680/azurearcsqlmilevelup/modules/indirect.md

     kubectl config get-contexts
     ```

-4. Use your previously deployed Kubernetes cluster (AKS) context
+4. Switch context to the AKS Cluster you will be using to deploy the SQL MI

     ```txt
     kubectl config use-context <AKS Name>